code-with-amitk/Code-examples/System-Design/Scalable/facebook/fb-messenger/README.md

 ## 4. DB Design
 ### Will use [NoSQL(HBase)](/System-Design/Concepts/Databases/NOSQL/Wide_Coloumn/HBase/README.md).
 Not [SQLDB](/System-Design/Concepts/Databases)
   - **Why not SQL?** SQL databases are not good for small frequent updates, Since users will send small frequent messages, Because in RDBMS complete row needs to Read/Written(which is heavy operation).
-  - **Why noSQL/HBase?** noSQL database can store multiple values against 1 key.
-HBase does not writes small chunks of data but write all data at once.
+  - **Why noSQL/HBase?**

-- **2. How many HBase databases required?**
+    - noSQL database can store multiple values against 1 key.
-  - Assuming 1 HBase-DB can store 10 TB. `157 zeta bytes / 10 TB  = 10pow9`
+    - HBase does not writes small chunks of data but write all data at once.
-  - That's high number of Databases, we need to compress or deploy method to increase storage capacity on databases.
+      - How many HBase databases required?
+Assuming 1 HBase-DB can store 10 TB.
+2.7PB/10TB = 1000

 - **3. Group-Chat**
   - Database can store a seperate coloumn for group-chat(Identified by GroupChat-ID)